Traci Falbo Ultra Runner

 Before embarking on any walking regimen, consult your healthcare provider.
 They will guide you on weight-bearing limits, walking duration, and the gradual increase of distance.

-6.2 Gradual Increase in Distance
+6.2 Gradual Increase In Distance

 Start with short distances and gradually increase as advised.
 This approach allows the body to adapt to the boot and minimizes the risk of strain.

-6.3 Listening to Your Body
+6.3 Listening To Your Body

 Pay attention to your body’s signals.
 If you experience pain, stop and rest.
 Pushing through pain can lead to complications.